kanduvisla/blipr/TEST_REPORT.md

 - Missing transport / option to start / stop
 - Missing option to set BPM
 - Add indicator on CPU% - separation in calculations + rendering time
-- Midi configuration: No option to select "no device"
+- (requires testing) Midi configuration: No option to select "no device"
 - Add `--help` option
 - Missing escape option from conf menu
 - Last set length is not remembered when editing track.